About Arterial Interventions

 Blood vessels may become narrowed or blocked over time as the result of peripheral arterial disease or other related conditions.
 Through minimally invasive procedures, interventional radiologists can open the blocked vessels.
 Procedures such as angiograms, angioplasty, stent graphs and stenting can diagnose and correct problems in the arterial system.

-Some of the places where the above procedures are performed are:
+Some of the places where the above procedures are performed in the body

 Abdominal Aortic Stent Graft